Amjad Saddiq

 Amjad Saddiq (born 12 December 1959) is a Pakistani former first-class cricketer who played for Water and Power Development Authority cricket team between 1981 and 1988, including some time as captain.

 He started his career as an all-rounder and in 1986/1987 WAPDA placed 3rd position in Quaid e Azam trophy under his captaincy.
 In 1992 Saddiq was appointed as a head coach of WAPDA cricket team in Domestic circuit.

 Coaching career

 After retiring from first-class cricket last in 1992, Saddiq became the head coach of the Water and Power Development Authority cricket team side due to his service as captain.
 Saddiq is a qualified Pakistan Cricket Board Level 1 and 2 coach.
-WAPDA won 1 Quaid-e-Azam Trophy and 2 National one day title and 5 times runner-up under his coaching in Pakistan domestic events.
+WAPDA won 1 Quaid-e-Azam Trophy and 2 National one day titles and 5 times runner-up under his coaching in Pakistan domestic events.